moorepants/dissertation/parameterstudy.rst

 version has a large weight atop the rear rack.
 Bicycle tourists are some of the first to mention the effects on handling due to weight on the front and rear racks of a bicycle, so this comparison examines that to some degree.
-:ref:`Figure 12 <figBrowserCompare>` once again shows how the eigenvalues change with respect to speed for the two bicycles.
+:ref:`Figure 8.12<figBrowserCompare>` once again shows how the eigenvalues change with respect to speed for the two bicycles.
 The second bifurcation points for the second oscillatory mode are affected and the weave critical speed is slightly lower for the factory version.
-If a rider is added, :ref:`Figure 13 <figBrowserRiderCompare>`, shows that the added rear weight makes little difference in the linear dynamics.
+If a rider is added, :ref:`Figure 8.13<figBrowserRiderCompare>`, shows that the added rear weight makes little difference in the linear dynamics.

 .. _figBrowserCompare: